LorenMin107/AdventureMate/README.md

-# MyanCamp - Campground Booking Platform
+# AdventureMate - Campground Booking Platform

-MyanCamp is a comprehensive full-stack web application for discovering, booking, and reviewing campgrounds in Myanmar.
-Built with modern technologies including Node.js, Express, MongoDB, and React, the platform provides a seamless experience for campers, campground owners, and administrators.
+AdventureMate (formerly MyanCamp) is a comprehensive full-stack web application for discovering, booking, and reviewing campgrounds.
+Built with modern technologies including Node.js, Express, MongoDB, React, and Vite, the platform provides a seamless experience for campers, campground owners, and administrators.

 ## 🚀 Features

+### Modern Tech Stack
+- **Frontend**: React 18 with Vite for fast development and building
+- **State Management**: React Query for efficient server state management
+- **UI Components**: Custom components with responsive design
+- **Maps**: Integrated Mapbox for interactive campground locations
+- **Forms**: React Hook Form with Yup validation
+- **PDF Generation**: @react-pdf/renderer for booking confirmations

 ### For Campers